will123195/express-user-auth/README.md

 Quickly add user authentication to your Express app

 - Works with any database
-- Passwords stored using bcrypt
+- Password hash stored using bcrypt
+- Password reset functionality
 - TODO: Login with Facebook, Twitter, Google, or Github

 ## Install